-The Outdoor Swimming Society (OSS) is a worldwide collective of swimmers that share the joy, adventure and experience of swimming under an open sky.
-At it’s helm are an ever changing cast of people who give their time and talents.
-We can always do more with more people, whether you can take a year round role or help out at a volunteer.
+The Outdoor Swimming Society (OSS) is a worldwide collective of swimmers who share the joy, adventure and experience of swimming under an open sky.
+At its helm is an ever changing cast of people who give their time and talents.
+We can always do more with more people; whether you can take a year round role or help out as a volunteer.
 Autumn is our prime turnover time, with our team AGM and people either recommitting for another year or stepping back.
-Please see the ‘jobs’ page or contact firstname.lastname@example.org if you’d like to join us, describing roles you have the skills and desire to take.
+Please see the ‘jobs’ page or contact firstname.lastname@example.org if you’d like to join us and describe roles you have the skills and desire to take.

 Kate Rew founded The Outdoor Swimming Society (OSS) in 2006 and has been delighted to see it grow into the movement that it is today.
 The OSS currently has 27,000 members, a growing Instagram thread, a community of over 30,000 on OSS Facebook and has taken tens of thousands of swimmers on beautiful long distance swims since it’s inception.